 Set amongst 250 acres of woodland and rare open heathland in an Area of Outstanding Natural Beauty, Kelling Heath is also very close to the North Norfolk coastline at Weybourne.
 A wonderful environment in which you can relax and enjoy activities together with children, family and friends.

-Bring your own touring caravan or tent and chose from three pitch styles; Serviced, Serviced Premium and Fully Serviced Premium, or stay in one of our impressive woodland lodges or luxury holiday homes.
+Bring your own touring caravan or tent and chose from five pitch styles; Serviced, Serviced Premium and Fully Serviced Premium, or stay in one of our impressive woodland lodges or luxury holiday homes.

 Kelling Heath is unique amongst the holiday parks of Britain.
 We have our own Countryside Team dedicated to caring for our very special natural environment, and related activities for our guests to enjoy.
 We are proud to have been recognised and commended by a number of national and international award schemes, which far from making us complacent, has spurred us on to achieve greater things.
 Having ensured the protection and sound management of our own space, we are now looking to do all we can to help the wider environment with a range of environmentally friendly initiatives.

 At Weybourne turn opposite the church then next left following the site signs.
 Leave Weybourne and go past the North Norfolk Railway station, continue over a bridge up a hill and Kelling Heath is at the top of the hill on the right side.